Objectives

 • Use velocity-time graphs to distinguish constant acceleration from changing acceleration.

-• Emphasise that the gradient of a velocity-time graph gives acceleration, not speed.
+• Remember that the gradient of a velocity-time graph gives acceleration, not speed.

-• Introduce deceleration as negative acceleration and keep the sign convention consistent in calculations.
+• Keep the deceleration sign convention consistent in calculations.

-• Compare horizontal, sloping, and curved sections of graphs so students link each shape to the motion described.
+• Compare horizontal, sloping, and curved sections of graphs so you link each shape to the motion described.

 1. Start with a retrieval task on velocity and graph gradient from the previous lesson.

-2. Teach the acceleration equation and practise straightforward change-in-velocity calculations.
+2. Work through the acceleration equation and practise straightforward change-in-velocity calculations.

 3. Interpret several velocity-time graphs, focusing on gradient, sign, and changing slope.